cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     icon: fas fa-chess-rook
     content: Our Clash & Royale clans are full of players who are mature, active, & fun.
-  - name: Leagues & eSports
+  - name: Clan War League
     icon: fas fa-medal
-    content: 'We participate in potluck wars, community-made leagues, and eSports tournaments. '
+    content: We have multiple event clans so all townhalls can do SCCWL.
   - name: Gameplay Development
     icon: fas fa-gamepad
     content: We teach war skills like base building, base identification, scouting,